JDeakin25/Milestones-Project-1-P3/README.md

   - I need to be able to quickly and easily find important event information such as date, location and cost, to be able to decide on attendance.

-  - I want to learn about the entertainment acts and food / gift stalls that will be available during the event, to help decide on attendance and whether the event is suitable.
+  - I want to learn about the entertainment acts and food/gift stalls that will be available during the event, to help decide on attendance and whether the event is suitable.

   - I'd like to be able to register minimal details with the event organisers to ensure I am kept up to date on any news and incentives related to the event, before attendance.